Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-A complete list of isotopes with half-lives in the range $10^7-10^{11}$ yr is given in Table~\ref{tab1}.
-They cover a time span from a lower limit in excess of the evolution time of massive stars up to (and beyond) the age of the universe.
-Such nuclei can be utilized as ``chronometers" for~processes in galactic evolution and also serve as a measure for the age of the galaxy (and thus as a lower limit for the age of the universe, see the earlier discussion in~\ref{sec:radioactive}).
+A complete list of isotopes with half-lives in the range $10^7$--$10^{11}$ yr is given in Table~\ref{tab1}.
+They cover a time span from a lower limit in excess of the evolution time of massive stars up to (and beyond) the age of the Universe.
+Such nuclei can be utilized as ``chronometers'' for nucleosynthesis processes in galactic evolution and also serve as a measure for the age of the Galaxy (and thus as a lower limit for the age of the Universe, see the earlier discussion in~\ref{sec:radioactive}).
 The list is not long.
-Two of the nuclei require predictions for the production of the ground and isomeric ($^{92}$Nb, $^{176}$Lu).
-With the exception of $^{40}$K, all of the remaining nuclei are heavier than the ``Fe-group" and can only be made via neutron capture.
+Two of the nuclei require predictions for the production of the ground and isomeric states ($^{92}$Nb, $^{176}$Lu).
+With the exception of $^{40}$K, all of the remaining nuclei are heavier than the ``Fe-group'' and can only be made via neutron capture.

-The nuclei with half-lives comparable to the age of the Galaxy/Universe, $^{232}$Th and $^{238}$U, are made in a single nucleosynthesis process (as well as all other actinide isotopes listed here).
-These elements, the heaviest ones occurring in nature beyond Bi, are all products of the r~process.
+The nuclei with half-lives comparable to the age of the Galaxy/Universe, $^{232}$Th and $^{238}$U, as well as all other actinide isotopes, are products of a single nucleosynthesis process, the r-process.
 The possible astrophysical settings have been discussed in the previous sections.
 The question is how to predict reliable production ratios for these long-lived isotopes, if (a) not even the site is completely clear, and (b) even for a given site nuclear uncertainties enter.
-The abundances of especially these heaviest nuclei produced in the r~process depend on mass models, $\beta$-decay properties (half-lives, delayed fission, delayed neutron emission), fission barriers and fragment distributions, and last but not least neutron captures, especially their rates during the r-process freeze-out, pointing also to the role direct capture plays in comparison to compound nuclear reactions \citep[see e.g.][and the general discussion in sections~\ref{sec:exper-devel-r} and~\ref{sec:nuclear-modeling-r}]{Goriely.Martinez-Pinedo:2015,Eichler.Arcones.ea:2015,Mendoza-Temis.Wu.ea:2015}.

-Among the stars with observed Th and U, there exist a number of so-called actinide-boost stars with an enhanced ratio of Th/Eu and U/Eu in comparison to all other r-process enhanced stars \citep[see e.g.][]{Roederer.Kratz.ea:2009,Holmbeck.Beers.ea:2018}, observed especially at low metallicities around $\text{[Fe/H]}\approx -3$.
-While most of their element abundances, up to the third r-process peak, are consistent with solar-system r-abundances, the deviations occur essentially only for elements beyond the third r-process peak.
-This could point to either a different site than the one responsible for the solar-type r-process abundances or variations of conditions in the same site, dependent on still unknown aspects \citep{Holmbeck.Surman.ea:2018}.